bknopp71/CS5040_HW4/README.md

 5. ***utility_JSON_conversion.ipynb***

-This notebook validates the downloaded dataset and generates structured metadata.
-It checks file integrity, extracts image properties (dimensions, size, format), assigns class labels, and exp
+This notebook a conversion function use to generate a JSON file from CSV file.

 ## Data
 Images were collected from the Mindat.org database and organized into two binary categories for classification: **silver** and **non_silver** image class.
 The *silver_images* folder contains **3,869 JPEG images**, while the *non_silver_images* folder contains **16,695 JPEG images**.
 All image data are stored on Google OneDrive, and the data folder provides a direct link to the drive from the README.md file.
 The folder structure of the Gogle OneDrive is shown below.